This was published at an online magazine, then I transferred it to my website, back before there were blogs. I had to code the entire thing.

 When anyone transgresses the taboos of a tribe, they can, and often are, ostracized or even expelled.
 An example?
 Say some people oppose a war.
 What happens?
 They are often called cowards and told to leave the country.
 Who hasn't heard the insult, "You're a coward!
 If you don't like it here, get out!"
 People who say such things think they're being patriotic; in reality they're acting like animals.
 Emotional, irrational, herd animals, prone to the fear and flight activated by propaganda.
 Individuals think; groups do not, and cannot.

 When you combine those three concepts, you have the basis for all propaganda.
 If a leader of a tribe tells the people their goodness is under attack by insane, evil people who want to destroy them, they will react just like animals and attack.
-The Nazi propagandist Herman Goering noticed all you had to do to get people to march off to war is for the leaders to tell them they were under attack, denounce protestors as traitors exposing the tribe to danger, and the people would slander, ostracize and expel the protestors, and then tramp straight off to be slaughtered.
+The Nazi propagandist Joseph Goebbels noticed all you had to do to get people to march off to war is for the leaders to tell them they were under attack, denounce protesters as traitors exposing the tribe to danger, and the people would slander, ostracize and expel the protesters, and then tramp straight off to be slaughtered.
 He said this technique worked in every country of the world.

 The Bush administration used exactly this technique to start two wars.
 Essentially they told the public that our goodness was under attack by insane and evil people who wanted to destroy us.
 See how it works?
 Tribalism, emotionalism, and narcissism.

-Supporters of the war responded by attacking protestors as traitors -- trying to expel them from the tribe -- and marching off to war.
+Supporters of the war responded by attacking protesters as traitors—trying to expel them from the tribe — and marching off to war.
 It's altogether too simple, and too easy.

 One man everyone should know is Edward L. Bernays, the American disciple and nephew of Sigmund Freud.
 He was for all practical purposes the founder of modern propaganda techniques.